-Pride Month–the month celebrating LGBTQ+ liberation and rights–ended June 30, but supporting the Pride community is a year-round effort.
-Part of that support comes from being a better ally to LGBTQ+ employees at your place of work.
+Pride Month–the month celebrating LGBTQIA+ liberation and rights–ended June 30, but supporting the Pride community is a year-round effort.
+Part of that support comes from being a better ally to LGBTQIA+ employees at your place of work.

 Allyship is the process of supporting and building trust with a marginalized person or group of people.
 It also means using your capacity to lift up the voices of these groups.
 The end goal is to build consistent trust and accountability from people who need inclusivity in spaces they often don’t get that.

 These marginalized groups can be based on sex, religion, race, disability, gender identity, cultural background, and much more.
 When we’re talking about allyship for the LGBTQIA+ community, though, we’re talking about supporting groups who are marginalized based on sexuality and gender identity.

 As those who aren’t part of the Pride community wonder how to be better allies, who better to ask than people are part of the community?

 How can those who want to be supportive allies do so without identifying as part of the Pride community?

 Here are the answers from eight Insight Global employees.

 Farah Ramji, Tier I Tech, Service Desk